 Although it’s not the most attractive frame it offers the most perks because its highly portable, cleans up easily, and still offers the regular support of any other Queen Bed Frame.
 It replaces the traditional needs of a foundation or box frame and offers 14 inches of room under the bed for extra storage.

 The design features capped legs for protected wood and carpet floors, as well as attachments for separately purchased head and foot boards.
-The best feature, however, is that the platform metal frame offers a rigid enough surface with crossing supports that will support all mattress types from gel beds to memory foam mattresses.
+The best feature, however, is that the platform frame offers a rigid enough surface with crossing supports that will support all mattress types from gel beds to memory foam mattresses.

-This bed frame offers a unique blend of wooden and metal components – a full metal frame including legs, side boards, and headboard; wooden central support slats.
-The reasoning behind this specific design is that the metal frame will offer more support for larger weights, while the middle wooden slats will reduce metal creaking throughout the night and during sexual activity.
+This bed frame offers a unique blend of wooden and metal components – a full frame including legs, side boards, and headboard; wooden central support slats.
+The reasoning behind this specific design is that the frame will offer more support for larger weights, while the middle wooden slats will reduce metal creaking throughout the night and during sexual activity.

 Traditionally metal beds are louder than full wooden designs, however wood designs age quicker and eventually need to be thrown away.
 Additionally the steel frame is padded with foam tape to further reduce noise; it also keeps your mattress from slipping and moving.
 The 10 wooden slats when paired with the metal frame prevent your mattress from sagging – especially if you own a foam mattress – and greatly increase mattress life.